Are you a beginner looking for an attractive and easy plant to care for? Cupid Peperomia is the right choice for you.

 Clay and terracotta pot hold all of these features.
-Thus, I advise you to use a hanging basket made of clay or coconut barks.
+Thus, I advise using a hanging basket made of clay or coconut bark.

 Repotting Cupid Peperomia

-As Cupid Peperomia likes to be slightly rootbound, you need not repot them frequently.
+Cupid Peperomia likes to be slightly rootbound, so you need not repot them frequently.
 Consider repotting them once every 3-5 years.

 Another way is to inspect the drainage holes.
-If the roots are severely entangled and roots are poking out of the pot, it is imploring you to repot.
+If the roots are severely entangled and poking out of the pot, it implores you to repot.